i2p/i2p.www/i2p2www/spec/plugin.rst

         The update checker will check bytes 41-56 at this URL to determine whether a newer version is available

+        Not recommended.
+Do not use unless you previously distributed plugins in the xpi2p format, and even then, routers know how to update with the su3 URL, as of 0.9.15.

         (Should the checker fetch with ?currentVersion=1.2.3?...
         No. If the dev wants to have the URL contain the current version, just